Posted: by Allison

 Thinking About Becoming a Certified Sex Coach?
 Consider This

 Sex therapy and coaching are two practices not often openly talked about.
 Unfortunately, This is mainly due to the current climate in the U.S. which is not exactly sex-positive.
 Opening up the conversation can be the hardest part of adult sex coaching.
 Businesses and service-providers in this industry are fighting an uphill battle.
-Societal acceptance and ability to openly market goods and services are a constant obstacle for merchants in this space.
+Societal acceptance and ability to openly market goods and services are a constant obstacle for high risk merchants in this space.
 Sex coaching services are a perfect example, with many feeling shameful for wanting to seek out help with intimacy-related issues.
 Beyond fighting the stigma, there are many aspects to consider when viewing the profession of a sex therapist or coach.

 Breaking the Therapy Stigma of Sex Coaching